oroinc/documentation/community/code_style_guide.rst

 It is highly recommended to configure appropriate code style inspections in the IDE or run these inspections manually before committing the changes and merging it to the project repository.

 .. important:: JavaScript code style checker in PHPStorm could be enabled in "Languages & Frameworks>JavaScript>Code Quality Tools>JSCS/JSHint" and select to use configuration from .jscsrc/.jshintrc accordingly.
-For JSCS define path to installed node and path to jscs (it is {{your_project_root}}/node_modules/jscs).
-For JSHint select the version that is defined in package.json (in root folder of project).
+For JSCS define path to installed node and path to jscs (it is {{your_project_root}}/vendor/oro/platform/build/node_modules/jscs).
+For JSHint select the version that is defined in package.json (in vendor/oro/platform/build folder of project).

 To run the check manually from the command line:

-- Install required js-modules
+- Install the required js-modules (from the project root folder).

 .. code-block:: none

-    npm install
+    npm install --prefix ./vendor/oro/platform/build/

 - Execute the following command to run JSCS check:

 .. code-block:: none

-    node_modules/.bin/jscs src/*/src/*/Bundle/*Bundle/Resources/public/js/** src/*/src/*/Bundle/*Bundle/Tests/JS/** --config=.jscsrc
+ ./vendor/oro/platform/build/node_modules/.bin/jscs src/*/src/*/Bundle/*Bundle/Resources/public/js/** src/*/src/*/Bundle/*Bundle/Tests/JS/** --config=./vendor/oro/platform/build/.jscsrc

 - Execute the following command to run JSHint check: